 Follow the steps below to correctly format your document in current APA style using Microsoft Word.
-For additional help, download our APA template:
+For additional help in formatting your UAGC papers, download our APA template:

 APA requires that your papers have a title page and page numbers in the header of each page.
 To make a title page and page numbers, follow these instructions:

 How to Make the Page Numbers in the Header

 1. Click on the INSERT tab at the top of the page.

 2. Click on the "Page Number" tool to open a menu of options.

 3. Select "Top of Page" and "Plain Number 3" options.

 4. Double click outside of the top margin of your paper to get back to the text area of your document.

 - On your title page, hit the "Enter" key on your keyboard approximately 3 times so your cursor is in the top-middle of the page.

 - Center your cursor (Ctrl+E) and add your paper's title in bold font: